Michelle Micalizzi, Artist

 All of us, no matter what, are works in progress.
 The thirty-nine interviews I have completed, and especially this most recent series of thirteen, have given me permission to not have all my ducks in a row.
 We just jump in and remain forever works in progress.
 We will never arrive at perfection, we simply keep moving in that direction to the best of our ability.

 As of this afternoon, the glue has been stripped off the floor, a coat of paint has been applied to the walls, the seating area bench has been repaired, a pedestal has been built for my only display case, temporary decals have been placed on the front windows, and the space is clean.
-As of today – we will be good enough to open.
+As of today – I will be good enough to open.
 Most importantly, the art is hung on the walls – 89 pieces of my work are up for sale!

 3. HAVE RELENTLESS PURPOSE